-Whilst it is possible to visit for a day trip I would recommend a longer visit if you can as there are lots of things to do around Lake Bled.
+Whilst it is possible to visit for a day from the Ljubljana trip we would recommend planning a longer visit if you can as there are plenty of things to keep you busy!

-These are my top recommendations of things to do in Lake Bled –
+These are my top recommendations for things to do in Lake Bled.

 Things to do in Lake Bled Slovenia